 We identify the strengths and weaknesses enabling you to plan.
-We always look for resolution as that is usually in your best interests.
+We always look for resolution as that is in your best interests.
 But we do litigate where necessary.
-We work with both shareholders, investors and companies applying the expertise needed to solve tricky cases.
+We work with both shareholders, investors and companies applying the expertise needed to solve large value cases.

 Please get in touch for an initial review on prospects of success.
 We do provide fee estimates for each stage.